lizschuk25/QOLAE-CaseManagers-Dashboard/docs/Workflow/CaseManagersWorkflow.md

 **[MANAGEMENT ONLY - LIZ]**

 **12. Reader Registration** 🔐
-- Liz registers Readers in the HRCompliance
+- Liz registers Readers in the HRCompliance & Operations Dashboard
 - Once Consent is sent off, ticks box that auto-generates reader-specific PIN
 - Generates Customised NDA attachment sent in Introductory Email to Readers
 - Similar workflow to Admin-Dashboard's "Ready to Generate Documents" and "Send Email"